50 best movies to watch on Netflix right now - TheNewsTrace

 Ex_Machina (2014)

-Within the directorial debut of screenwriter Alex Garland (The Seashore, 28 Days Later…), pc programmer Domhnall Gleeson goes by the looking-glass when he wins a contest to spend per week residing with the reclusive creator of the world’s prime search engine (Oscar Isaac).
+Within the directorial debut of screenwriter Alex Garland (The Seaside, 28 Days Later…), laptop programmer Domhnall Gleeson goes by way of the looking-glass when he wins a contest to spend every week residing with the reclusive creator of the world’s prime search engine (Oscar Isaac).
 Gleeson’s goal as soon as there may be to carry out a variation of the Turing take a look at on a sophisticated AI (a strikingly delicate Alicia Vikander) to decide whether or not it has consciousness.
 Issues don’t go to plan…

 Watch on Netflix